vitaliihonta/landing/mdoc/input/workflows-activities.md

 ```

 Important notes:
-- Use `ZActivity.run { ... }` to run ZIO inside activities.
+- Use *ZActivity.run* method to run ZIO inside activities.
 It "extracts" the value (or the error) from ZIO
-- In order to run ZIO, the `ZActivity.run` method requires an implicit `ZActivityRunOptions` available.
+- In order to run ZIO, the *ZActivity.run* method requires an implicit *ZActivityRunOptions* available.
-- Under the hood, `ZActivityRunOptions[+R]` uses the `zio.Runtime[+R]` and Temporal Java SDK to complete the activity with ZIO's result
+- Under the hood, *ZActivityRunOptions* uses the *ZIO Runtime* and *Temporal Java SDK* to complete the activity with ZIO's result

 It is worth it to note that fetching all the information about videos may take some time.
 Temporal allows activities to save a checkpoint with the latest fetching progress.
 You don't use this API right now, but we'll come back to it in the next articles.

-Finally, let's wrap the activity implementation into a `ZLayer` to simplify the dependency injection later:
+Finally, let's wrap the activity implementation into a *ZLayer* to simplify the dependency injection later:
 ```scala mdoc
 object YoutubeActivitiesImpl {
   val make: URLayer[YoutubeClient with ZActivityRunOptions[Any], YoutubeActivities] =